robbywaxman/GDAFinalProject/README.md

 Final Project for 580.743 by Parth Vora and Robby Waxman

 # Data
-1. The first dataset we used is the samusik dataset, available at [link].
+1. The first dataset we used is the samusik dataset, available in this [folder](https://github.com/robbywaxman/GDAFinalProject/tree/main/SamusikData).
-2. The second dataset we used is the <data> dataset, available at [link].
+2. The second dataset we used is the <data> dataset, available in this [folder](https://github.com/robbywaxman/GDAFinalProject/tree/main/LevineData).

 # Analysis on samusik01 data
 1. tSNE, UMAP, and PCA embeddings for samusik01 are generated in this [notebook](https://github.com/robbywaxman/GDAFinalProject/blob/main/Samusik%20Clustering.ipynb).